AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ***Keen Smell.*** You have Advantage on Wisdom (Perception) checks that rely on smell.

 🍙 ***Onigiri!*** You know how to prepare Onigiri, rice balls with filling that are perfect for long journeys.
 When you finish a Long Rest, you prepare a number of Onigiri equal to your Proficiency Bonus.
-A creature can consume an Onigiri like a potion except they cannot be fed to an unconscious creature, which heal 2d4+2 hit points.
+A creature can consume an Onigiri like a potion except they cannot be fed to an Unconscious creature, which heal 2d4+2 Hit Points.
 These Onigiri last until you prepare another batch.
 At 5th level, the healing is increased to 3d4+3.

 \column